If you find yourself looking for hiking trails in the Great Smoky Mountains National Park and are an avid hiker, this trail is for you.

 When I go on vacation, I cannot sit still.
 For instance, I don’t do well with all-inclusive resorts where you sit around the pool all day.
 I need adventure and activity!
 During my recent trip to the Smoky Mountains, I experienced my fair share of adventure by conquering the Alum Cave to Mt.
 LeConte Trail.

 After studying the trail map we picked up at the Sugarlands Visitor Center (for the whopping price of $1.00), a few of us decided to traverse the Alum Cave to Mt.
 LeConte Trail.
-If you find yourself looking for hiking trails in the Great Smoky Mountains National Park and are an avid hiker, this trail is for you.

 Where is the Trail?